sandsower/beacon-gleam/README.md

 # Gleam Presentation

-This is the code for the presentation given abou Gleam @ Gangverk 2024
+This is the code for the presentation given about Gleam @ Gangverk 2024

 ## Project structure